APPLICATION DEADLINE JULY 31, 2023

-The Wise Traditions Conference is offering financial scholarships to attend the conference in the form of volunteer/work exchange opportunities.
+The Wise Traditions Conference is offering financial assistance to attend the conference in the form of volunteer/work exchange opportunities.
 The intent is to allow people to attend who otherwise would not be able to as well as get help running the conference.
 We offer a limited number of the volunteer/work exchange spots to those demonstrating a financial need.
 In exchange for the discount, we ask for work hours (unless you are physically unable to work).
 Priority will be given to chapter leaders.
 To receive this volunteer rate, you must be a member ($25, $40, or $50 level).

 Once you submit your application, you will be notified by mid-August.

 Please write a brief explanation of how this financial aid would enable you to attend the conference and what benefit you see in attending.
 We will keep this confidential.
 Examples: I am putting myself through school, I was out of work, I am caring for an elderly parent, etc.

 Recipients are required to complete 6 work hours to be eligible for the discounted rate of $250 or the full scholarship.
 Duties will be assigned on a first come/first serve basis.
 You will receive confirmation of your duties by email.
 You must sign in an complete your assignment.

 Please indicate your three choices in order of your preference: 1, 2, 3 and leave a zero for the options you do not want.
 If you accept a position, it means you will miss the sessions occurring at that time.

 Packing Tote Bags

 You will be responsible for collating and stuffing conference materials in the conference bags.
 This requires being on your feet for the entire time.
 People filling this position should be agile and able to work well with others.
 It’s a great way to meet conference attendees.
 Please dress comfortably.

 Thursday 12:00 pm - 6:00 pm